 For those who don’t want or need a pressure cooker function, this Zojirushi induction heating rice cooker is worth considering.
-The technology and design allows for precise temperature control.
-This model has a micro-computer chip that is programmed to make adjustments to both the temperature and the heating time.
+The technology and design allow for precise temperature control.
+This model has a micro-computer chip programmed to adjust the temperature and the heating time.

 Features of Zojirushi NP-GBC05-XT

-It is important to use a non-stick spatula so as not to scratch the inside of the inner pan.
+Using a non-stick spatula prevents scratching the inside of the inner pan.
 The U.S. model has a detachable cord.

 This Zojirushi IH rice cooker weighs about 8 pounds and has dimensions of 9 1/8 x 11 7/8 x 7 1/2 inches (W x D x H).